 - Difficulty becoming pregnant

 Adenomyosis is most commonly diagnosed in women who have been pregnant and women over the age of 35.
 It’s often misdiagnosed as uterine fibroids, a condition with similar symptoms but a very different course of treatment.
-It used to be quite difficult to diagnose adenomyosis, but today we have a few tests that can help detect the disease.
+Diagnosis of adenomyosis used to be quite difficult, but today we have a few tests that can help detect the disease.

 If you are experiencing some unusual menstrual symptoms, make an appointment with us.
-We can perform a pelvic exam and ultrasound to examine the uterine lining and the muscular walls more closely.
+We can perform a pelvic exam and ultrasound to examine the uterine lining and the muscular walls more closely to diagnose adenomyosis.
 In some cases, we will inject saline solution into the uterus and perform an ultrasound – this is called a sonohysterography.

-If the ultrasound reveals conditions consistent with adenomyosis, we can perform an MRI to confirm the diagnosis.
+If the ultrasound reveals conditions consistent with adenomyosis, we can perform a three-dimensional transvaginal ultrasound (3D TVUS, ) or magnetic resonance imaging (MRI) to confirm the diagnosis.

 Your OB-GYN can help you decide the best course of treatment for you, based on the severity of your symptoms and whether you’d like to become pregnant in the future.